 Design & the Bees

 When I was in my early twenties, I spent a few years discerning religious life in a contemplative monastic community.
-During my time there, the community decided to start keeping bees.
-I was there when we picked up our first hive.
+While I was there, the community decided to start keeping bees.
+I remember the day we picked up our very first hive.

 They arrived at the post office.
 In the mail.
 (Yes, apparently you can ship bees through the U.S. Postal Service — a queenless colony in a wooden cage, supplied with sugar water for the journey, humming away, waiting to be united with their future queen.)

 When we went to pick them up, there was a straggler on the outside of the cage.
-A single bee that had apparently joined somewhere in transit, clinging to the exterior even though she had no access to the sugar water inside and no connection to the colony.
+A single bee that had apparently joined somewhere along the route, clinging to the exterior even though she had no access to the sugar water inside and no connection to the colony.

-The sister I was with tried to shoo her away.
-She wouldn’t leave.
+The other sister I was with tried to shoo her away, but she wasn't budging.

-The postal worker said, “That one’s not going anywhere.”
+The postal worker just shrugged and said, "That one's not going anywhere."

-And she didn’t.
+And she didn't.
 She rode back with us, still on the outside of the cage, all the way to the monastery.
-No hive, no queen, no logical reason to stay — just an inexplicable commitment to something she couldn’t fully access.
+No hive, no queen, no logical reason to stay — just an inexplicable attraction to something that wasn't ready for her yet.

 I think about that bee a lot.